rezashamji/ToolUniverse/docs/tutorials/make_your_data_searchable.rst

 --------------

 1. Install
-2. Tell us which embedding service to use
+2. Tell us which embedding service to use (OpenAI, Azure, or Hugging Face)
-3. Save your data (JSON)
+3. Save your data (JSON or text files)
 4. Build a “collection” (your searchable library)
-5. Search it, and (optional) use it from a Tool or back it up online
+5. Search and/or use it inside an agent

 Helpful Terms